 Structured data and Yoast Local SEO

-Google increasingly depends on structured data to find out what your site is about and which elements represent what.
+Google increasingly depends on structured data to determine what your site is about and which elements represent what.
 This is most certainly true for your business information, including the information that My Business uses.
 Make sure you add the correct structured data to your site.
-Enhance your NAP details, opening hours, reviews, product information et cetera, with Schema.org data.
+Enhance your NAP details, opening hours, reviews, product information, et cetera, with Schema.org data.
 This will make it much easier for Google to determine the validity of your listing.
 Several tools can help you with this, including our Yoast Local SEO plugin.

 Your local SEO is critical, even with Google My Business

-So, you should activate and maintain your My Business account, and make it awesome.
+So, you should activate and maintain your My Business account and make it awesome.
 But to get the most out of your listings and to get good rankings, you must have your site in order as well.
 Optimize every part of it.
 Create local content for your chosen keyword and business location and get quality local backlinks to build up a solid link profile.
 Ask customers to review your business onsite or on My Business.
 Make sure your listing is active and attractive.
 Inaccurate profiles are no good.